xADDBx/OwlcatNuGetTemplates/README.md

 ## Usage

-- Open command prompt in directory which should contain project directory
+- Open Windows command prompt (cmd.exe) in directory which should contain project directory
 - Install .NET SDK with the command:
   `winget install Microsoft.Dotnet.SDK.8`
 - I suggest using Visual Studio 2022 to edit the project.
 Use the following cmd command to install it: